chance2424/Rhel-Ansible-Automation/README.md

 # 🧠 RHEL Ansible Automation Portfolio

-This repository contains a collection of **enterprise-grade Ansible playbooks** I’ve written to automate and maintain **Red Hat Enterprise Linux (RHEL 8/9)** systems across multiple environments (Vegas & Dallas clusters).
+This repository contains a collection of **enterprise-grade Ansible playbooks** I’ve written to automate and maintain **Red Hat Enterprise Linux (RHEL 8/9)** systems across multiple environments (Las Vegas & Dallas clusters).
 All playbooks have been sanitized — no internal hostnames, credentials, or company-specific details are included.

-These automations were originally designed to **simplify repetitive sysadmin tasks, enforce configuration compliance, and minimize human error** in patching, validation, and service management processes.
+These automations were designed to **simplify repetitive sysadmin tasks, enforce configuration compliance, and minimize human error** in patching, validation, and service management processes.

 ---

 ## ⚙️ Playbooks Overview

 ### 🩵 1. `fix-deprecated-ssh-settings.yml`

 **Purpose:**
 Updates cryptographic settings in `/etc/ssh/sshd_config` to remove deprecated ciphers, key exchange algorithms, and MACs.
 Also handles immutable file attributes and safely reloads `sshd` only after syntax validation.

 **Key Features:**
-- Validates new config with `sshd -t -f %s` before applying
+- Validates configuration with `sshd -t -f %s` before applying
 - Automatically re-applies immutable bit if it was originally set
 - Enforces modern secure defaults for SSH hardening

 ---

 ### 🛰️ 2. `register-rhel-satellite.yml`

 **Purpose:**
 Automates **re-registration of RHEL systems** with the correct Red Hat Satellite activation keys and environments.